 Are you currently in an application support analyst role and wondering what your future career options are?
 That’s where I started my career.
 Find out what the application support analyst career path is in this article.

-Let’s Look At What You Currently Do
+Let’s Look at What You Currently Do

-A good way to start thinking about where you’d like to move to is to analyse what you currently do as part of your job.
+A good way to start thinking about where you’d like to move to is to analyze what you currently do as part of your job.
 As an application support analyst, your role will likely include some of:

 - Reading issue descriptions and determining root causes

 - Analyzing code, log files and using other methods to work out a resolution

 - Speaking to users to gather more information